Nadim نديم m Arabic, UrduMeans

 "light of religion", from Arabic

-نور (nur) meaning "light" combined with
+نور (nūr) meaning "light" combined with

-دين (din) meaning "religion, faith".
+دين (dīn) meaning "religion, faith".

 عمر (see

 Umar).
-This is the usual English spelling of the 12th-century poet Umar Khayyam's name.
+This is the usual English spelling of the name of the 12th-century poet Umar Khayyam.
 In his honour it has sometimes been used in the English-speaking world, notably for the American general Omar Bradley (1893-1981).

-Qadir قادر, قدير m ArabicMeans
+Qadir قادر, قدير m Arabic, UrduMeans

-القادر (al-Qadir) is one of the 99 names of Allah.
+القادر (al-Qādir) is one of the 99 names of Allah.

 Qasim قاسم m Arabic, UrduMeans

-"one who divides goods among his people", derived from Arabic
+"one who divides goods among people" in Arabic, derived from

-قسم (qasama) meaning "to share" or "to divide".
+قسم (qasama) meaning "to divide, to distribute".
 This was the name of a son of the Prophet

 Muhammad who died while young.